NAS Buyers Guide

 Secondly, you can start with a larger enclosure, but leave some of the bays empty.
 There is no issue in doing this, as the enclosure will know they are empty and ignore them.
 You can then simply add drives as you go in order to increase the capacity.

-It is worth mentioning that both these types of capacity scaling require the use of RAID settings, to ensure no data is lost when swapping out or adding drives, but we’ll come onto that shortly.
+It is worth mentioning that both these types of capacity scaling require the use of RAID settings, to ensure no data is lost when swapping out or adding drives - this is covered on the next tab.

 Data Security